shopware5/devdocs/source/designers-guide/getting-started/index.md

 {extends file="parent:frontend/index/shop-navigation.tpl"}
 ```

-Had we chosen not to use the `extends` function call, the content of the `shop-navigation.tpl` file from the inherited theme would be ignored when redering our theme, and our empty file would be used instead.
+Had we chosen not to use the `extends` function call, the content of the `shop-navigation.tpl` file from the inherited theme would be ignored when rendering our theme, and our empty file would be used instead.

 You can find a complete guide to the template inheritance in the [Smarty 101 guide](https://developers.shopware.com/designers-guide/smarty/#template-inheritance).